tahuana/Udacity/README.md

 # Udacity courses

-The purpose of this repository is to keep the exercises from Udacity website, during my process of continuous learning and practice coding.
+The purpose of this repository is to keep the exercises from Udacity website, during my process of continuous learning and practicing coding.

 ## Courses: